-- Two to four Board meetings a year, each normally of two days, with a rotating location.
-Interested candidates should note that implementing country representatives currently cover their own costs associated with these meetings. - Contributing to committee and working group meetings, the number and nature of which will depend on circumstances, but which will normally be held by teleconferences or on the fringes of Board meetings. - Reading and preparation for Board meetings and, when appropriate, committee and working group meetings. - Communicating with and coordinating input from their constituency and sub-constituency regularly, including ahead of Board and, where appropriate, Board committee meetings.
-Implementing countries have expressed a strong focus on each representative building and working with their regional block and alternate in the coming Board period. - Reading and responding to e-mail communications from the Chair, Board committee chairs and other Board members and from the International Secretariat.
+Two to four Board meetings a year, each normally of two days, with a rotating location.
+Interested candidates should note that implementing country representatives should cover their own costs associated with these meetings.

+- Contributing to committee and working group meetings, the number and nature of which will depend on circumstances, but which will normally be held by teleconferences or on the fringes of Board meetings. - Reading and preparation for Board meetings and, when appropriate, committee and working group meetings. - Communicating with and coordinating input from their constituency and sub-constituency regularly, including ahead of Board and, where appropriate, Board committee meetings. - Reading and responding to e-mail communications from the Chair, Board committee chairs and other Board members and from the International Secretariat.